chrisgrieser/nvim-tinygit/README.md

 ### Branch state
 Shows whether the local branch is ahead or behind of its remote counterpart.
-(Note that this component does not run `git fetch` for performance reasons, so the information may not be up-to-date with remote changes.)
+(Note that this component does not run `git fetch` for performance reasons, so the component may not be up-to-date with remote changes.)

 ```lua
 require("tinygit.statusline").branchState()